 - Either your or your spouse has worked for at least 10 years, which is the usual amount of time it takes to accumulate 40 “work credits” under SSA guidelines.

 Medicaid, which helps pay for “long-term care” like nursing home care, is available to low-income individuals who don’t have significant assets or financial resources.
 Pennsylvania’s Medicaid program covers a wide variety of care costs under various waivers.
-For example, if you’re 60 or older and meet certain medical standards, you may be covered by the Aging Waiver.
+For example, if you’re 60 or older and meet certain medical standards, you may be covered by the Aging Waiver, as a nursing home abuse lawyer in Philadelphia, PA can explain.

 The Pennsylvania Health Care Association (PHCA) reports the following payment method statistics for in-state nursing homes: